FAQs

 Virtual Service Pilot

-What is the Peace Corps Virtual Service Pilot?
+What is Peace Corps Virtual Service?

 The Peace Corps Virtual Service Pilot (VSP) is a virtual service opportunity whereby Virtual Service Pilot Participants (VSPPs), as private citizens and if they so choose, are able to donate time and voluntary services to the agency to engage virtually and contribute to the requests of interested Host Country Partners for support.
-The multi-phase pilot began in October 2020 and is currently being tested in a number of Peace Corps host countries.
-View current engagements.

 What is the expected time commitment for VSPPs?